NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 ### A Simple Method for Extracting Antimicrobial Resistance Information from Metagenomes
 ##### Hackathon team: Lead: Steve Tsang - SysAdmins: Greg Fedewa, Daniel Quang, Sherif Farag - Writers: Matthew Moss, Alexey V. Rakov

-Antibiotic resistance of bacterial pathogens remains a major threat to public health around the world.
+Antibiotic resistance (AMR) of bacterial pathogens is a growing public health threat around the world.
 Fast and reliable extraction of antimicrobial resistance genomic signatures from large raw sequencing datasets obtained from human metagenomes is a key task for bioinformatics. **NastyBugs** is a versatile workflow for fast extracting of antimicrobial resistance genomic signatures from metagenomes.

-*Objective*: Create a reusable, reproducible, scalable, interoperable workflow to locate antimicrobial resistant genomic signatures in SRA shotgun sequencing (metagenomics) datasets
+*Objective*: Create a reusable, reproducible, scalable, and interoperable workflow to locate antimicrobial resistant genomic signatures in SRA shotgun sequencing (including metagenomics) datasets.

+This project was part of the [Summer 2017 NCBI Hackathon](https://ncbi-hackathons.github.io/).

 ## Dependencies:computer: